A simple guide to shares for startups

 What are shares?

 A private limited company is a separate legal entity in its own right.
 It is owned by its shareholders.
 When an individual becomes a shareholder they become an owner of a company.
 So, shares represent the amount of ownership that a shareholder has in the company.
-To keep things simple most companies value 1 share at SGD 1.00.

 In return for investing into the company, the shareholder receives rights in the company such as the right to remove the director and the right to contribute to decision making by voting power.